MIT-LCP/physionet-build/README.md

 - Find the "CONTAINER_ID" for the dev_1 container
 - In a new shell, attach to the container with `docker attach CONTAINER_ID`

 The debugger should now be available in the new shell.

+- To detach from the container, press "Control+p, "Control+q" in a sequence.
+Note: "Control+c" will stop the container dev_1.

 ## Contribution Guidelines